vlod/sample-code/README.md

 - [bbcPageScrapper](./bbcPageScrapper/) Pull down html page and parse body of article with cheerio.js.
 Test with mocha/chai.
 Http mocking with nock.js

 - [sample-react-redux-rest](https://github.com/vlod/sample-react-redux-rest) A sample test project that connects React, Redux, ImmutableJS to a REST API (ExpressJS) backend.
 Data storage is mocked out (with a basic json file).
+Still work in progress.